khansameeruser/terraform-multi-cloud/README.md

 Check your cloud provider console to verify the created resources

 #### 5. Destroy Resources (if needed):
-You can clean up this setup byu running:
+You can clean up this setup by running:
 ```
 terraform destroy
 ```